Scroll to navigation

 * object methods

-Colors are by default configured for terminals with dark colors, such as white on black, so the prompt may looks too bright on light colors terminals.
+Colors are by default configured for terminals with dark colors, such as white on black, so the prompt may look too bright on light-colored terminals.
 You can change that by setting the color profile of utop.
-For that type:
+To do that, type:

 UTop.set_profile UTop.Light;;